Skip to main content

 Carnegie Main

-For teens in grades 6-12.
-Paint and create a clock in the shape of your favorite flower! *This program is designed for teens to attend independently.
+For teens grades 6-12.
+Join a professional chef to make delicious protein bars with different toppings. *This is program designed for teens to attend independently.